louisguitton/ifp-class-ml/Readme.md

 ```bash
 docker-machine ip
 ```
 This will give you the IP address of the notebook.
-Combine this to the adress given by the console
+Combine this to the address given by the console

 example: http://178.5.158.196:8888/?token=30491c22aab05ff61757c9d59d911fd2150247e520ff9283